neild257/node-task/tasks/README.md

-## Node Learning Tasks
+# Node Tasks Application

-The Learning of Professional Node with Udemy.
-This is the First Assignment in the course
+A collection of apps and tasks while learning node javascript framework.

-## Author
+## Authors

-* **Harshit Pareek** - Software Engineer (NYU Grad) :sunglasses: :computer:
+* **Harshit Pareek** - *Software Engineer* - :sunglasses: :computer:

-<br />Looking for new opportunites - contact via mail - hars.pareek@nyu.edu
+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details